Site search Web search Search this site or the web powered by FreeFind

 Don't forget to bookmark this page!

-Salvation by faith or by water baptism?
+Share this page with a friend!Salvation by faith or by water baptism?

-Part 1: Salvation is by faith or works?
+by Aramus CranePart 1: Salvation is by faith or works?

 Based on a dialog with a missionary friend (claims to be formerly fundamentalist, now evangelical) who graduated from Dallas Theological Seminary (DTS).
 To make the dialog more understandable to the reader, I reordered some of it, corrected some English mistakes, and eliminated redundencies.

 The views of my brother in the Lord should not be taken to reflect those of all fundamentals, evangelicals, or DTS.
-In fact, you'll find that his views differ explicitly from those expressed on the DTS website: "no baptism or other ordinance however administered, can help the sinner to take even one step toward heaven."
+In fact, you'll find that his views differ explicitly from those expressed on the DTS website: "no baptism or other ordinance however administered, can help the sinner to take even one step toward heaven."I consider myself a simple Christian.
+My views largely allign with Protestant thought but the reader should not assume they reflect the ideas of all Protestants, my foundation, my church, my supporters, my alma mater, or any other creature on the planet.

 Bible quotations are from the King James Version (KJV) because most people of my brother's persuasion prefer that version.